lennyvarghese/ANLtdt/README.md

 Code for straightforward audio playback + event sending via TDT RP2.1 or TDT RZ6 systems.
-Mostly geared towards auditory EEG applications, where it is often useful to have an 8-bit word (integer) sent via the digital output at a specified sample.
+Mostly geared towards auditory EEG applications, where it is often useful to have an 8-bit word (integer) sent via the digital output at a specified playback sample.

 Features: